 About the instructor: Kelly Laurila

-Kelly Laurila is of Sáami Indigenous (Northern Finland) and Settler Irish heritages.
-She has been songcarrier of an Indigenous women and girls’ drum circle for 13 years and facilitator of community outreach engagements of song and education pertaining to Indigenous/Settler relations.
-She is also an educator of public policies and of critical Indigenous knowledges that impact Indigenous peoples and the field of social work.
+Kelly Laurila is of Sáami Indigenous (Northern Finland) and Settler Irish ancestry.
+She is a Sundancer, songcarrier of an Indigenous women and girls’ drum circle for 14 years, facilitator of community outreach engagements of song and education pertaining to Indigenous/Settler relations, and facilitator of circle pedagogy and dialogues pertaining to Indigenous/Settler relations.
+In Fall 2018, Kelly successfully defended her doctoral dissertation pertaining to Indigenous/police relations and she is actively pursuing teaching opportunities within post-secondary education and with police services.

 Tuition: $350.00 CAD